 Veggies bad, Sweeties good.

-Or other wording that indicates vegetables are bad and sweet treats and snacks are a reward for doing such a horrible thing.
+“please eat your vegetables or no dessert!”
+We all heard this (Or other wording) when we were growing up, right?
+It told us that vegetables are bad and sweet treats and snacks are a reward .
 In doing so we actively encourage the idea that vegetables aren’t tasty or are a chore and something you deserve praise for.
 Instead, why not mix up vegetables in new ways and spark a love of them from an early age.

 In my house it has always been a given that they would eat their vegetables, throughout the week I give them dark chocolate, nuts, all the fruit they could eat and the occasional ‘junk’ item if we’re in a rush or sitting down for a movie.
 My nephew James, in particular, is a lover of fruits and vegetables over sweets and chocolate which is amazing!